Blendify/blender-manual/blender_docs/manual/editors/node_editor/nodes/groups.rst

 Interactively
 ^^^^^^^^^^^^^

-When a node group is created, new *Group Input* and a *Group Output* nodes are generated to represent the data flow into and out of the group.
+When a node group is created, new *Group Input* and *Group Output* nodes are generated to represent the data flow into and out of the group.
 When created, connections to input sockets coming from unselected nodes will become attached to new sockets on the *Group Input* node.
 Similarly, outgoing connections to input sockets of unselected nodes will become attached to the new *Group Output* node.

 If during node group development an additional parameter needs to be passed into the group, an additional socket must be added to the *Group Input* node.
-This is easily done by adding a connection between the hollow socket on the right side of the *Group Input* node to the desired input socket on the node requiring input.
+This is easily done by adding a connection from the hollow socket on the right side of the *Group Input* node to the desired input socket on the node requiring input.
 The process is similar for the *Group Output* regarding data you want to be made available outside the group.